 Workflow automation is a constructed design of automatic stages for a company’s daily processes.
 Workflow automation offers team members chances to focus on their work and be automatically given their next tasks, timelines and instructions.
 It is generally accomplished through use of workflow automation software.

 Automated workflows improve team communication as members communicate without giving orders or reminders.
-Without automated workflows team members spend time reminding each other when to do things and what in order to do them.
+Without automated workflows, team members spend time reminding each other when to do things and in what order to do them.
 This type of communication is shallow and doesn’t increase productivity.

 Automating workflows consistently provides companies with better results.
-This is because of the automated workflow structure, and also because teams have more chances to do their work.
+This is because of the automated workflow structure and also because teams have more chances to do their work.
 Instead of focusing on how a project is going to be completed, teams can start right in on the work they’ve been assigned thanks to automated workflows.
 This saves time and produces great results.

-How to Automate Workflow
+How to automate workflow

 Automation always starts with evaluation, therefore workflow automation begins with evaluating current workflow management within your company.
 How are things done, who does them and how long do they take?
 These are some of the questions you need to ask before you can begin mapping out a plan for automation.
 Answer these questions and then determine how automation could improve on those answers.